ashbtrai/Image_Mod/README.md

-# Image-Modifications
+# Image Modification
-Code to change or modify background of an image
+Code to change or modify background of an image.